minishift/minishift/docs/minishift_start.md

 ### Options

 ```
-      --cpus=1: Number of CPUs allocated to the minikube VM
+      --cpus=1: Number of CPUs allocated to the minishift VM
-      --iso-url="https://storage.googleapis.com/minikube/minikube-0.5.iso": Location of the minikube iso
+      --iso-url="https://github.com/jimmidyson/minishift/releases/download/0.6.0/boot2docker.iso": Location of the minishift iso
-      --memory=1024: Amount of RAM allocated to the minikube VM
+      --memory=1024: Amount of RAM allocated to the minishift VM
       --vm-driver="kvm": VM driver is one of: [virtualbox kvm]
 ```